If you are in Jerusalem, you really must make it a point of visiting Temple Mount and Dome of the Rock.

 For Muslims, the Dome of the Rock is the place from where prophet Muhammed ascended to heaven along with angel Gabriel.

-Finally, Temple Mount is where the Al-Aqsa Mosque is located – this is the third holiest site for Muslims, after Mecca and Medina.
+Finally, Temple Mount is where the Al-Aqsa Mosque is located – the third holiest site for Muslims, after Mecca and Medina.
 Only Israeli Muslims and Palestinians from East Jerusalem are granted access to the mosque, and only in time of prolonged peace.

 The jurisdiction of Temple Mount